 Stuart Forster heads to Antwerp and Brussels to report on Chocolate in Belgium.

 Chocolate has widespread popularity yet few places are quite so closely identified with it as Belgium.
-Belgian chocolates are widely regarded as being among the best in the world and the nation’s leading chocolate chefs continue to come up with new recipes and pushing back boundaries.
+Belgian chocolates are widely regarded as being among the best in the world and the nation’s leading chocolate chefs continue to come up with new recipes and push back boundaries.

 For more than a century the term ‘Belgian chocolates’ has had people conjuring mental images of row upon row of freshly filled pralines.
 Yet prior to 1912 this type of chocolate was unknown.